WAUthethird/Marble-Marcher-Community-Edition/README.md

 * `cd ..`
 * `cmake --build build`

 Note that this just builds a binary and not an Application bundle like you might be used to seeing.
-To run properly, you must move the binary (which, after building, is `build/MarbleMarcher`) to the same folder as the assets folder.
-It is not recommended to build the Application bundle manually so no instructions for that are provided however you may peek in `macOSBuild.sh` to see how it is done.
+To run properly, you must move the binary (which, after building, is `build/MarbleMarcher`).
+It is not recommended to build the Application bundle manually so no instructions for that are provided however you may peek in `macOSBuildBundle.sh` to see how it is done.

 Alternatively, one can use the platform-dependent build system, for example `Make`: